 Technological advances in health care have placed software as an essential component of products and services for diagnostic and analysis of clinical conditions and diseases.
 Even when software has been included as part of medical devices, in recent years it has been an increased use of software as a medical device by its own.
 This situation has promoted the regulation of Software as a Medical Device (SaMD) by some regulatory agencies.
-However in some countries, such as Mexico, there is a lack of regulations for SaMD.

 In 2013 the International Medical Device Regulators Forum (IMDRF) SaMD Working Group issued a document called “Software as a Medical Device (SaMD): Key Definitions” with the aim of creating a common definition for the software when it is considered a medical device.